albion2000/tools-jpeg2pdf/README.md

 It generates a logCountPages.txt file with one line per pdf document found.
 Each line contains the number of pages of the pdf document and the document path.

+## scandirpdf2cover.py

+Read the installation_instructions.txt for the prerequisites

+It recursively parses sub directories for .pdf files

+For each .pdf, it generates a png file preview of the cover page.
+The png is placed in the same directory as the pdf.

+Only that tool makes use of the wand python library